kudobuilder/kudo/keps/0030-immutable-parameters.md

 - KUDO CLI will not perform any checks with regards to immutability on installation or updates
 - The admission webhook verifies if a parameter is immutable
   - If the value of any immutable parameter changes from the current value it rejects the whole update
-  - If the value of all immutable parameters are the same as their current values it allows the update
+  - If the value of all immutable parameters are the same as their current values it allows the update, allowing for the use of the same parameter file for installation and update as long as the immutable parameters do not change.

 #### Upgrades
 - Upgrades to a new OperatorVersions:
   - A parameter can be made immutable in a newly released OperatorVersion.
     - When executing `kudo upgrade` the user has to explicitly set the value for parameters that are changed from mutable to immutable
-    - If an parameter is changed from mutable to immutable and the user does not explicitly specifies a parameter the upgrade will abort with an error message
+    - If an parameter is changed from mutable to immutable and the user does not explicitly specify a parameter the upgrade will abort with an error message
     - This ensures that the user knows about the new immutability
   - A new immutable parameter can be added to the operator
     - When executing `kudo upgrade` the user has to explicitly set the value for the new parameter, even if the parameter has a default value